plabonDS021/TRADE/README.md

 # TRADE
-this is my backtesting of a strategy of trade for algo.
+this is my backtesting of a strategy of trade for algo